 The Very Hungry Kappapillar

-In the fall, all we have The Very Hungry Kappapillar, a charity pie-eating contest based on the famous children’s book The Very Hungry Caterpillar by Eric Carle.
-The event has been a huge success!
-Teams of 5 sign up to race against the clock to finish their slice of pie.
-The team with the lowest combined total combined time wins a large engraved trophy, proof of their pie-eating superiority.
-Throughout the event, spectators donated money toward jars labeled with certain Kappa names and the top 4 highest fundraising jars were the fan-selected Kappas to compete in the final pie-eating round against each other!
-The majority of the proceeds benefit Reading is Fundamental, with a small portion donated to the Boys and Girls Club of Lansing.
+In past years, our chapter would host The Very Hungry Kappapiller, a charity pie-eating contest based on the famous children’s book ‘The Very Hungry Caterpillar’ by Eric Carle.
+Teams of 5 within MSU Greek Life would sign up to race against the clock to finish their slice of pie.
+The team with the lowest combined total combined time won a large engraved trophy, proof of their pie-eating superiority.
+Throughout the event, spectators donated money toward jars labeled with certain Kappa names and the top 4 highest fundraising jars were the fan-selected Kappas to compete in the final pie-eating round against each other.
+The proceeds from this event would benefit Reading is Fundamental and the Boys and Girls Club of Lansing.

-On top of our own events, members of the Delta Gamma Chapter strive to get involved in other charities that we are passionate about, as well as participating in the philanthropies of other Greek and non-Greek organizations.
+On top of our own events, members of the Delta Gamma chapter strive to get involved in other charities that we are passionate about, as well as participating in the philanthropies of other Greek and non-Greek organizations.
 Philanthropy is an important part of our organization and we are very proud of our involvement in the community.

 Organizations We Support